Fiduciary Advisors: Required to Act in Your Best Financial Interest

 What to Look for in a Fiduciary Financial Advisor

-First, make sure the advisor is a fiduciary 100% of the time.
-Take time to discuss how they’ll be compensated for working with you, as well.
+First, ensure the advisor is a fiduciary 100% of the time.
+Take time to discuss how they’ll also be compensated for working with you.

 Next, schedule a consultation with potential advisors to make sure they can meet your needs.
-When talking with the advisor, make sure they mesh well with your personality.
+When talking with the advisor, ensure they mesh well with your personality.
 Tell them your goals.
 Ask how they can help you meet them.

 Don’t forget to look up the credentials the advisor claims they have to verify them.
 Most advisors are honest, but it never hurts to check.